How to Use Lube

 Oils like coconut oil can also be a great choice for lube, given they’re used in the correct context (i.e. not with latex condoms, since the oil will degrade the latex).
 Lubes like coconut oil has been used by ancient cultures for quite some time, plus coconut oil itself has the added advantage of being both antibacterial and antiviral.
 Gone are the days of solely relying on things like KY jelly; sex tech has improved a lot, and with it our grasp of healthy sexual medicine.

 Speaking of oils, they can be fun to use topically, over the skin, and externally on the genitals for some fun sexy massage time.
-Some may be okay to use internally, but you should do your own body-safety tests on those.
+Some sex massage oils may be okay to use internally, but you should do your own body-safety tests on those.
 It’s also important to know that an oil based lube can clog pores, which can trap bacteria against the skin and lead to — you guessed it — infection and thus unhappy skin.
 Simply wash them off after using them.

 What not to do when it comes to lube